NREL/rdtools/README.md

 2. Navigate to the repository: `cd rdtools`
 3. Install via pip: `pip install .`

 On some systems installation with `pip` can fail due to problems installing requireiments.
 If this occurs, the requirements specified in `setup.py` may need to be seperately installed (for example by using `conda`) before installing `rdtools`.

+RdTools currently runs in both Python 2.7 and 3.6.

 ## Usage